rdzman/test/CONTRIBUTING.md

 #### Step 6 : Commit

+Edit your local copy of the files to implement your feature, change or fix.
-Commit your changes in logical chunks.
+Then commit your changes in logical chunks.
 Do not combine multiple logical changes in a single commit.
 And please adhere to the guidlines below for commit messages.
 Add and commit: